htnosm/example-aws-to-pd/modules/pagerduty-global-orchestration/README.md

-# pagerduty-service-custom-event-transfer
+# pagerduty-global-orchestration

-Create a "Custom Event Transformer" in PargerDuty Service.
+Create a "Global Event Orchestration".

 `event_orchestrations` does not support, so it execute PagerDuty API.
 - ref.